-The Class Teachers from the child's year group will upload a series of work, tasks and activities on to 'Seesaw' (Y1 to Y4) and 'Tapestry' (Reception) at the beginning of each day when the children are working from home.
+The class teachers from the child's year group will upload a series of work, tasks and activities on to 'Seesaw' (Y1 to Y4) and 'Tapestry' (Reception) at the beginning of each day when the children are working from home.
 The time that these activities take should equate to broadly the same amount of time as a full school day.
-The activities will cover all core subjects (Reading, Phonics, Writing, Maths, Foundation Subjects, Science, etc).
-Children attending school in line with key worker and vulnerable child guidance will follow the same planning and will participate in the live sessions in the classroom or in the other year group classroom with another member of staff.
+The activities will cover all core subjects (Reading, Phonics, Writing, Maths, Foundation

+Subjects, Science, etc).
+This will be in addition to 5 teacher-led videos per day.